edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesUsbDeviceService.md

 - Logitech StreamCam

 ## Dependencies
 The software has dependencies, including Git, Docker, Docker Compose, and assorted command line tools.
-Follow the instructions linked here to install any dependency that is not already installed [see here](https://github.com/edgexfoundry/device-usb-camera/blob/main/docs/setup.md).
+Follow the instructions linked here to install any dependency that is not already installed `device-usb-camera/docs/setup.md`.

 ### Install additional Tools
 Install the media utility tool: